heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 store more data than the `FileOutputStream` class can write in one system call.

 The `flush()` method is called to write the remaining bytes in the buffer to the file.
+The `flush()` method is automatically called when the `close()` method is called.

-This is important to call the `flush()` method to make sure that all data is written to the file.
+We recommend calling the `flush()` method before calling the `close()` method anyway to ensure that all data is written to the file just in case you do some other operations before effectively closing the file.

 Compile and execute the `BinaryBufferWriteFileExample.java` file.
 This will create the file `binary-file.bin` in the current directory.